The Big Problem with Small Business Websites and How to Overcome Them!

 In most cases a professional web designer or agency can take care of everything on this list in a day or two.
 You will have to pay a few hundred dollars, but you will get immediate benefits.

-Make Sure Your Site Is Responsive!
+Make Sure Your Site Is Mobile-Friendly!

 This is also a great way to check if everything looks and works as you want on mobile devices.
 Even mobile-friendly responsive websites may not look or function the same on all mobile devices.
 This resource will help you identify and fix any shortcomings before they become a bigger problem.
 Remember, if you are not having a great experience your visitors will not have one either!